UoB-COMSM0166/2026-group-6/README.md

 This assumption was gradually corrected as requirements were systematically organized and discussed.
 Organizing requirements into epics enabled high-level, structured planning of game systems—such as the core purification mechanism, exploration and ability unlocking, and world state feedback with ending systems.
 This approach helped define system boundaries during design and maintain logical consistency between features.

-User stories prompted us to reexamine requirements from diverse stakeholder perspectives: players, game designers, game developers, testers, and course instructors.
+User stories prompted us to reexamine requirements from diverse stakeholder perspectives: players and development team members.
 The user-value-oriented description approach made us focus not only on what a feature “does”, but also why it “does it”.
 This clarified the game's core design theme: promoting sustainable development on a resource-limited planet through “purification”.

 Acceptance criteria helped translate abstract design goals into concrete, verifiable, and testable behavioral standards.
 By defining clear conditions and expected outcomes, team members developed a more consistent understanding of implementation details, while also providing a clear basis for testing and evaluation.